About the Great Dane

 The primary threats facing Great Danes are health-related, stemming from their large size and limited genetic pool.
 They are highly susceptible to gastric dilatation-volvulus (bloat), dilated cardiomyopathy, hip and elbow dysplasia, osteosarcoma (bone cancer), and certain autoimmune disorders.
 The breed's short lifespan and high incidence of chronic health problems are ongoing challenges for breeders and veterinarians.
 Overbreeding and irresponsible breeding practices have exacerbated these issues in some populations.
 While not at risk in terms of conservation status, the breed's welfare depends on rigorous health screening and responsible ownership.
 Urbanization and limited living space can also pose challenges for prospective owners, as Great Danes require ample room to move and rest comfortably.

-Scientific Name
+Scientific name

 Canis lupus familiaris

-Be the first to share your observations about the Great Dane!
+Share your observations about the Great Dane.